ethannicholas/Frost/docs/gettingStarted.md

 Prerequisites
 -------------

-Panda currently only works under Linux and MacOS.
+Frost currently only works under Linux and MacOS.
 You must have the following prerequisites
 installed:

 * git